-Mary Magdalene, and the other Mary, have a special meeting with Jesus as they left to tell His disciples of the resurrection.
-Peter and another disciple have come and believed, and Mary Magdalene had already heard Jesus say to her, “Mary!”
+Mary Magdalene, and the other Mary, had a special meeting with Jesus as they left to tell His disciples of the resurrection.
+Peter and another disciple had come and believed, and Mary Magdalene had already heard Jesus say to her, “Mary!”
 She had been clinging to Jesus, and He had encouraged her.
 Now we see another meeting with Jesus.

 Fear and Great Joy.
 The women left the tomb with fear (“φόβου“) and great joy (“χαρᾶς“).
 They were running.
 Can you feel their excitement and wonder?
 They now knew that Jesus was not in that tomb, but had arisen.
 They could not wait to tell His disciples that He was alive, and would meet them in Galilee.
 When I read these stories, they move me in my heart to feel their excitement that Sunday morning of the first resurrection.

 Do Not Be Afraid.
 Notice that the text shows that Jesus took the initiative here.
 He apparently had concern over their fear.
-Jesus had used this phrase “Do not be afraid” (“Μὴ φοβεῖσθε“) before (Matthew 28:10, page 1556).
-He instructed the twelve before sending them out: “Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell” (Matthew 10:28, page 1517).
-When the disciples saw Him walking on the water, Jesus calmed their terror with the same Greek words, rendered in English “Take courage” (Matthew 14:27, page 1527).
-At the transfiguration, Peter, James and John fell to the ground terrified, and Jesus touched them and said, “Get up and do not be afraid” (Matthew 17:7, page 1531).
+Jesus had used this phrase “Do not be afraid” (“Μὴ φοβεῖσθε“) before (Matthew 28:10).
+He instructed the twelve before sending them out: “Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell” (Matthew 10:28).
+When the disciples saw Him walking on the water, Jesus calmed their terror with the same Greek words, rendered in English “Take courage” (Matthew 14:27).
+At the transfiguration, Peter, James and John fell to the ground terrified, and Jesus touched them and said, “Get up and do not be afraid” (Matthew 17:7).
 When people experience a taste of the power and majesty of Jesus, they often fall in fear and trembling.
 He loves to comfort fearful and terrified people with His compassionate voice.

 So we begin to learn about the Post-Resurrection Ministry of Jesus.